ABelliqueux/blender_io_export_psx_mesh/README.md

 # Steps to load your mesh

-Your mesh must be vertex colored for the plugin to work, and triangulated before export (Use & apply a triangulate modifier)
+  1. You must first triangulate your mesh (manually or via the modifier).
+  2. When your model is ready, you can then vertex paint it.
+If you don't, the vertices colors will default to white.
+  * If you modify your geometry *after* vertex painting, the plugin will faile to export the mesh.
+This is because the vertex color data is set to 0 each time you modify your geometry.

-Get the example by Lameguy64 from [here](http://psx.arthus.net/code/primdraw.7z)
+Get the example code by Lameguy64 from [here](http://psx.arthus.net/code/primdraw.7z)

-Edit the file to reflect the values in your exported .c file :
+## Edit the file to reflect the values in your exported .c file :

 For example, if you export the start cube after vertex painting and triangulation :